 Sections which have been marked with a black cross have been sold.

-Sections which have been marked with a green cross, are currently under offer.
+Sections which have been marked with a pink cross, are currently under offer.
 In the event that the purchaser does not enter into an unconditional agreement, the section will subsequently become available again.

 Please see below for the prices of each section at Plantation Heights.